How I Met Zig Ziglar

 zig 1

-I had never heard of Zig and I had never been exposed to those two very profound ideas.
-I was so moved by his words that I pulled off on the side of the road to write them down.
+I had never heard of Zig nor been exposed to those two profound ideas.
+Yet, I was so moved by his words that I pulled off the side of the road to write them down.
 At 28 years old, I was doing okay.
-I had a good job in sales, living in the big city of Dallas, TX but to say I was living my “dream” life would be far from the truth.
+I had an excellent job in sales, living in the big city of Dallas, TX, but to say I was living my “dream” life would be far from the truth.

-Zig’s simple message gave me so much hope because I could absolutely choose to spend time further developing myself through the written word and through “automobile university”.
-I could also to a large degree choose the type of people I associated with.
+Zig’s simple message gave me so much hope because I could choose to spend time further developing myself through the written word and “automobile university.”
+I could also, to a large degree, select the type of people I associated with.

-Fast forward to the present and Zig has been gone to be with the Lord since November of 2012.
-In 2003 I also started attending Prestonwood and had the good fortune to visit his Sunday school class on a number of occasions.
-Further, I would see Zig and his lovely wife Jean in service on a weekly basis.
+Fast forward to the present, and Zig has been gone to be with the Lord since November 2012.
+In 2003 I also started attending Prestonwood and had the good fortune to visit his Sunday school class several times.
+Further, I would see Zig and his lovely wife, Jean, in service every week.

-To date I have read or listened to Zig on audio for 100’s of hours and he has forever changed and influenced my life with his message of hope and encouragement.
+To date, I have read or listened to Zig on audio for hundreds of hours, and he has forever changed and influenced my life with his message of hope and encouragement.

-As a Christian businessman he was a tremendous example of taking your Faith into the marketplace in the right way and impacting lives for the positive.
+As a Christian businessman, he was a tremendous example of taking your Faith into the marketplace correctly and impacting lives for the positive.

 As a husband and father, he built a family and cared for them in a way that set a standard for what a successful Christian family should be.